joaohudson/minicalc-compiler/README.md

 Use Mode:

-- Build project with build.bat script
+- Build the project with build.bat script

-- Run project:
+- Run the project:
 ./minicalc fonte.mc